flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 }
 ```

-At this point, try running your Flutter application.
-If done correctly,
+6. To test the localization tool, run your application.
-you should see some generated filed in
+You should see generated files in
 `${FLUTTER_PROJECT}/flutter_gen/gen_l10n`.

-At this point, you should be
-able to use the generated localizations code in your Flutter application.
+7. Test the generated localizations in your app as follows:

-You can test this out in application itself as follows:
 <!-- skip -->
 ```dart
 import 'package:flutter_localizations/flutter_localizations.dart';